oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

   --version, -v         show program's version number and exit

 OUTPUT:
-  --reason, -r          Print the reason for each executed rule. (default:
+  --reason, -r          Print the reason for each executed rule (deprecated,
-                        False)
-  --gui [PORT]          Serve an HTML based user interface to the given
-                        network and port e.g. 168.129.10.15:8000.
+                        always true now). (default: False) --gui [PORT]          Serve an HTML based user interface to the given network and port e.g. 168.129.10.15:8000.
 By default Snakemake is only available in the local network